🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Trunk-style baskets as coffee tables with hidden storage.

 Form meets function, and your living room doesn’t have to confess how much it’s hiding.
-FYI: labels inside the lids keep you from playing “what’s in this one” every weekend.
+A quick tip: labels inside the lids keep you from playing “what’s in this one” every weekend.

 13. Create A Winter Palette That Feels Intentional

-Wide shot of a living space showcasing an intentional winter palette: options shown in decor—soft neutrals (cream, oat, camel, stone with black accents) or an earthy warm scheme (rust, olive, tobacco, chocolate) or a frosty calm mix (icy blue, charcoal, taupe, white with silver/pewter touches); basket tones matched to wood furniture (light with light, dark with dark); throws pull accent colors; balanced, serene lighting that feels collected and cohesive.
+Wide shot of a living space showcasing an intentional winter palette: options shown in decor of soft neutrals, an earthy warm scheme, or a frosty calm mix; basket tones matched to wood furniture; throws pull accent colors; balanced, serene lighting that feels collected and cohesive.

 Palette Ideas That Work: